Accountability, Grants and Funding

 - Consolidated Grant Application

-The purpose of the Consolidated Grant Application process is to leverage resources across programs to ensure that all children have an opportunity to meet state academic achievement standards.
+Program designed to leverages resources across programs to ensure that all children have an opportunity to meet state academic achievement standards.
 This eliminates the need for districts and charters to submit multiple plans, making the application process more efficient for applicants.

 Consolidated Grant Approval Checklist

 Outlines how each district and charter school is reviewed for the Consolidated Grant in 2019-2020 school year.

 For more information on district and charter accountability and funding for students with disabilities, contact Exceptional Children Resources at 302-735-4210.